awsdocs/amazon-cloudfront-developer-guide/doc_source/http-502-bad-gateway.md

 nslookup OriginDomainName NameServerFromAbove
 ```

-## Lambda Function Associated with Your Distribution Includes Execution Errors<a name="http-502-bad-gateway-lambda-function-invalid"></a>
+## Lambda@Edge Function Validation Errors<a name="http-502-bad-gateway-lambda-function-invalid"></a>

-When a Lambda@Edge function has execution errors, CloudFront may return an HTTP 502 error\.

-To troubleshoot this issue, examine the access logs to look for errors returned by your Lambda function\.
-Make sure you look at the log files in the region where the function executed\.
-For more information, see [CloudWatch Metrics and CloudWatch Logs for Lambda Functions](lambda-cloudwatch-metrics-logging.md)\.
+If you’re using Lambda@Edge, an HTTP 502 status code can indicate that your Lambda function response was incorrectly formed or included invalid content\.
+For more information about troubleshooting Lambda@Edge errors, see [Testing and Debugging Lambda@Edge Functions](lambda-edge-testing-debugging.md)\.